risk-first/website/book/Blurb.md

 The software development world is crowded with different practices, metrics, methodologies, tools and techniques.

-For example, metrics such as “number of open tickets”, “code coverage" or "release cadence" give us a numerical feel for how things are going, and methodologies such as **Scrum**, **Waterfall** and **Lean** give us different approaches to organising.

 But what unites them all?

 ## About Risk-First